Platform-OS/platformos-documentation/pages/getting-started/notifications/smses.md

 ```
 {% endraw %}

-Please note - we do not send real sms-es on staging by default.
+{% include alert/important.html content="We do not send real sms-es on staging by default.
 However, because any error with sending real smses on staging might be more costly than sending emails, you do not have possibility to enable it yourself.
-If you want to test sms-es on staging, please contact us.
+If you want to test sms-es on staging, please [contact us](/contact-us)." %}